bytescale/bytescale-upload-widget/README.md

 ## UrlBuilder

-The [Bytescale JavaScript SDK](https://github.com/bytescale/bytescale-javascript-sdk) exports a `UrlBuilder` for making URLs from `filePath` values:
+The [Bytescale JavaScript SDK](https://github.com/bytescale/bytescale-javascript-sdk) exports a `UrlBuilder` to construct URLs from `filePath` values:

 ```javascript
 import { UrlBuilder } from "@bytescale/sdk";